 Breakfast at D’Angelo’s Bakery means you’re starting your day with farm-fresh eggs, homemade breads and strong coffee.
 You’ll need the sustenance for a full day of exploring the nearby vineyards with a local wine tour or driver.
 Head north on Highway 101 and, soon, the city gives way to a sweeping coastal drive.

 Within 30 minutes, veer west onto Highway 1, where a pastoral drive delivers you to the Lompoc Wine Ghetto, dotted with industrial buildings housing an impressive lineup of boutique labels.
 Pick the tasting room for JCR, where pinot and chardonnay are grown in the county’s western-most vineyard.
 Then head east on Highway 246, a drive anchored by rolling vineyards along the Santa Rita Hills.
 The monikers along the way read like a viticultural who’s-who: Foley, Zotovich, Melville.
 Stop for premium pinot at Babcock Winery & Vineyards.
-In the airy tasting room, shopping the vast array of eclectic collector pieces is like walking a vintage museum.
+In the airy tasting room, shopping the vast array of eclectic collector pieces is like walking through a vintage museum.

 At Andrew Murray Vineyards, the visitor center is sleek and fun.
 Savor award-winning syrah as you lounge by French oak barrels and the towering wall of library wines.
 On your way out, partake in a quick game of life-size Jenga.